TypeHintsFun/indecro/README.md

 ### Intro
-Indecro is a small framework for task scheduling
+Indecro is a simple framework for job scheduling

 All parts are designed to be replaceable.